k2view-academy/K2View-Academy/articles/19_Broadway/28_actor_editor.md

 4. Set the values of an Actor's input parameters using the [Debug / Run Arguments](25_broadway_flow_window_run_and_debug_flow.md) in the Main menu toolbar and debug the Actor.

-5. Once the debug has finished, close Actor Edit and add the Actor to the required flow.
+5. Once the debug has finished, close the Actor Editor and add the Actor to the required flow.

 [![Previous](/articles/images/Previous.png)](27_broadway_data_inspection.md)[<img align="right" width="60" height="54" src="/articles/images/Next.png">](29_recovery_point.md)